Hello Machine Bros!

-Obviously as with the layer height, the limitation is based on the diameter of the nozzle, the ideal is not to exceed a layer height greater than 80% of the diameter of the nozzle, that is, suppose you have a nozzle 0.4mm, for this reason you should not exceed a layer height of 0.32mm.
+Obviously, as with the layer height, the limitation is based on the diameter of the nozzle, the ideal is not to exceed a layer height greater than 80% of the diameter of the nozzle.
+Suppose you have a nozzle of 0.4mm, for this reason, you should not exceed a layer height of 0.32mm.

 For this reason, if you have a 0.4mm nozzle, and you are going to print at a layer height of 0.1mm, you should not combine more than 3 layers of supports, because with 3 layers you would already be printing the supports at a height of 0.3mm layer.

-If you exceed the value, you run the risk that the layers of the supports do not adhere well to each other, and for this reason the supports could fall off during the printing.
+If you exceed the value, you run the risk that the layers of the supports do not adhere well to each other, and for this reason, the supports could fall off during the 3D printing.
 Even if you exceed the recommended value, Simplify3D will give you a warning message.

-For example, suppose we have a layer height of 0.2mm configured, with a 0.4mm nozzle, and we try to configure the value Combine Support Every # Layer in 3, that is, to combine the supports every three layers, we would end up having a layer height of 0.6mm for the supports, which exceeds the recommended value (0.32mm) for a 0.4mm diameter nozzle.
+For example, suppose we have a layer height of 0.2mm configured with a 0.4mm nozzle, and we try to put the value Combine Support Every # Layer in 3, that is, to combine the supports every three layers, we would end up having a layer height of 0.6mm for the supports, which exceeds the recommended value (0.32mm) for a 0.4mm diameter nozzle.